kundkingan/booking-system/README.md

 ## Realtime

 Realtime is used for communications between frontend and backend.
 This is done by having the backend server running a [Websocket module](https://www.npmjs.com/package/ws) to achieve the realtime functionality.
+Every request made from frontend is sent with a websocket.
+This technique is really easy and flexible to use because it's possible to send JSON objects between frontend and backend.
+This makes it easy to filter what kind of message/request that is coming to the receiver.

 ## Database